๐ŸšปIntro to Gender Studies

 Bullying or Shaming Other Men for Perceived Weakness

-• Horizontal enforcement means men regulate each other's behavior, making masculinity a collective performance
+• Horizontal enforcement means men regulate each other's behavior, making masculinity a collective performance rather than an individual choice.

-Compare: Suppressing emotions vs. refusing medical care—both stem from viewing vulnerability as weakness, but one is internal regulation while the other involves institutional avoidance.
+Compare: Suppressing emotions vs. refusing medical care both stem from viewing vulnerability as weakness, but one is internal regulation while the other involves institutional avoidance.
 If an FRQ asks about masculinity and health disparities, connect both mechanisms.

 Aggression and Dominance as Masculine Performance

-Violence and control aren't natural male traits—they're learned behaviors that become associated with power and respect within patriarchal systems.
+Violence and control aren't natural male traits.
+They're learned behaviors that become associated with power and respect within patriarchal systems.
 These examples show how aggression functions as a way to establish and maintain masculine status.

 Glorifying Violence and Aggression